 An increasing flexibility and heterogeneity of clock frequencies allows chips to alter the frequencies for individual system parts.
 We have not been able to exploit this feature to soothe the impact of latency, although we have confirmed the well-known insight that drastically decreased frequencies improve the energy efficiency of the simulation.
-Yet, our data suggests that the turbo boost feature of modern chips is of use for very heterogeneous task graphs.
+Yet, our data suggest that the turbo boost feature of modern chips is of use for very heterogeneous task graphs.
 It significantly improves the runtime while the energy demands remain under control.
 It might be reasonable to downclock chips overall, but to allow the runtime to increase the frequency of particular cores starting from the reduced baseline up to the turbo boost frequency.
-Notably those cores producing further tasks and running computationally cheap tasks would benefit from such a feature.
-Such a fine-granular frequency alteration feature-likely coupled with a task runtime-seems to be promising.
+Those cores producing further tasks and running computationally cheap tasks would benefit from such a feature.
+Such a finegranular frequency alteration feature - likely coupled with a task runtime - seems to be promising.

 An increasing core count and thus NUMA heterogeneity amplify NUMA effects which we label as growing horizontal diversity.
-Our data suggests that it might be reasonable to subdivide large shared memory chips into logically distributed memory systems.
-We propose to place multiple MPI ranks on each node.
-Our benchmarks furthermore clarify that existing cache optimization techniques-notably a high data access localization-continue to pay off.
+Our data suggest that it might be reasonable to subdivide large shared memory chips into logically distributed memory systems.
+ExaHyPE is written as MPI + TBB code relying on tasks.
+Here, it makes sense to have at least one rank per node per socket to keep NUMA effects under control.
+Our benchmarks furthermore clarify that existing cache optimization techniques - notably a high data access localization - continue to pay off.
 They help to soothe the impact of massively increased latency.
 In return, however, overbooking is not an option to hide latency/NUMA effects as vendors give up on inclusive caching.
-It is future work to study whether runtimes explicitly copying data from persistent/large-scale memory into the "right" part of the main memory-which effectively becomes the LLC-can help to eliminate NUMA effects (Kudryavtsev 2018).
+It is future work to study whether runtimes explicitly copying data from persistent/large-scale memory into the 'right' part of the main memory - which effectively becomes the LLC - can help to eliminate NUMA effects (Kudryavtsev, 2018).
 In this case, future runtimes have to be equipped with the opportunity to predict the task execution pattern and to replace classic prefetching with explicit memory moves.

 In the case of ExaHyPE, a homogenized task parallelism which mixes tasks of different compute characteristics allowed us to hide some latency of the Intel Optane technology.
 Our code has been able to cope with the increased vertical memory diversity.
-We show that it is absolutely essential to equip tasking systems and algorithms with the opportunity to run memory-intense and computebound tasks concurrently, while the majority of computeintense jobs has to exhibit data access locality.
+We show that it is absolutely essential to equip tasking systems and algorithms with the opportunity to run memory-intense and compute-bound tasks concurrently, while the majority of compute-intense jobs has to exhibit data access locality.
 If we get the balance between bandwidth and compute demands right, latency effects remain under control.
 The access pattern has to be homogenized.
 Future task systems should internally be sensitive to the compute character of the tasks.
 They have to mix compute-intense jobs with memory-intense jobs to avoid that a whole node waits for slow deep memory.
 This naturally can be mapped onto job priorities and mechanisms ensuring that not too many jobs of one priority are launched.
 To the best of our knowledge, current runtimes as found with OpenMP, TBB or C++11 lack mature support for such priorities or constraints.